 Business insurance is an essential part of risk management and protecting your business.
 There are many mishaps that could befall you, so it’s important to have different types of coverage to protect against various risks.
 However, the process of getting the coverage your business needs can seem very overwhelming.
 Determining what kinds of insurance you need can be complicated, and we recommend enlisting the help of a trustworthy insurance advisor.
 Nonetheless, we’ve come up with a list of seven types of coverage that you might want to consider for your business.

-Property insurance will cover your business against losses such as fire and lightning damage.
-It will cover the building itself and the contents.
+Property insurance covers your business against losses such as fire and lightning damage.
+It can cover the building itself and the contents.
 The specific losses covered depends on the insurer and your policy, so you have to check and see what losses are covered and evaluate which losses you need protection from.

 Business interruption insurance

 Workers compensation helps your business provide for your employees if they get hurt on the job or become ill due to their job.
-It provides medical payments and reimburses them for the wages they lost while unable to work.
-It will also give a worker’s family death benefits if an employee is killed on the job.
+It provides medical payments and reimburses them for a portion of the wages they lost while unable to work.
+It can also give a worker’s family death benefits if an employee is killed on the job.
 Any business with three or more employees is required by state law to carry workers’ comp, so you may have to get workers comp.

 Employment practices liability insurance